birgerosterberg/riddleme/README.md

 ---

+## Data Model

+By structuring the riddles as dictionaries within a list, i have created an easily manageable data model.
+This approach allows for convenient addition, removal, and modification of the riddles being asked.
+The chosen data structure offers flexibility, making it effortless to add as many riddles as desired at any time.

+  - riddle - Stores the riddle.
+  - choices - Stores the available choices connected to the riddle.
+  - correct_answer - Stores the correct answer connected to the riddle, allowing for easy comparison to determine if your choice is correct.

+---

 ## Testing
+  ### Input testing
+ - name / ability - enter nothing or just blankspaces.
+   - an error is presented as it should, ask you to write again.
+ - name / ability - enter only numbers.
+   - an error is presented as it should, ask you to write again.
+ - name / ability - enter a proper name or ability.
+   - Get ot the next step. uppercase your firstletter.
+Works as intended.
+ - answer choices - insert something that is not a, b, c, d or x.
+   - an error is presented as it should, ask you to write again.
+ - answer choices - insert a, b, c, d or x.
+   - verification works as intended, if right answer next riddle, if wrong answer. gameover! if x it closes the program.

+- Riddle test - correct_answer
+  - Riddles, all correct answer works.

+- X for Exit
+  - Works as intended.

+### Buggs
+  - Problem: when i insert a capitalized letter as answer it goes false even if its right!
+    - Solution: add .lower() to make sure the input is lowercased.
+  - Problem: Its possible to bypass my checks by inserting blankspaces...
+    - Solution: Add .strip() behind the input to remove the blankspaces and it will be empty.
+  - Problem: Answering question with the right answer but followed by a blankstep = error...
+    - Solution: solved with .strip() after the input.
+  - Problem: When i add "os.system('cls' if os.name == 'nt' else 'clear')" to clear before name and ability it makes the verification on the name and ability input stop working!
+    - Solution: Clearing it in another place.

+---
 ## Tools and Technology Used
 - HTML
   - The main structure of the site was developed using HTML.